AI Phone Answering After Hours: What It Catches and What It Costs

 With nearly 200,000 dental offices in the United States competing for patients, missed calls and scheduling inefficiencies directly erode revenue.
-Learn how an AI voice agent for dental offices can automate appointment scheduling, insurance verification, recall reminders, emergency triage, and new patient intake to dramatically reduce no-shows and recapture lost production.
+Learn how an AI voice agent for dental offices can automate appointment scheduling, insurance verification, recall reminders, emergency triage, and new patient intake to cut no-shows and recapture lost production.

 Utkarsh Mohan